A New Bill Introduced in Congress Would Constitute a Total Abortion Ban

 “Since Roe v.
 Wade was unconstitutionally decided in 1973, nearly 60 million innocent babies’ lives have been ended by the abortion industry, all with a rubber stamp by the federal government,” King said in a Thursday press release from his office.
 “If a heartbeat is detected, the baby is protected.”

-King reportedly worked on the bill with Janet Porter of Faith2Action; per Rewire, “the congressman’s spokesperson said Porter persuaded King to act while both attended the funeral of Phyllis Schlafly.”
+King reportedly worked on the bill with Janet Porter of Faith2Action; per Right Wing Watch, Porter said that “when she recently attended Phyllis Schlafly’s funeral, she was able to speak with King and convince him to introduce a federal version of her bill.”*

 H.R.
 490 is similar to the Ohio’s “heartbeat bill,” which failed when Governor John Kasich vetoed the portion that would restrict abortion at six weeks (a 20-week ban was still instituted).

-Note: Update: The original version of this post incorrectly stated that the congressman’s spokesperson told Rewire that Porter had spoken with King at Phyllis Schlafly’s funeral.